Find Grad Schools

 18 Yearly Graduations

 The 17th most popular school in the country for general physics majors who are seeking their doctor's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 18 people received their doctor's degree in general physics from Florida State.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+Of these students, 33% were women and 10% were members of underrepresented racial-ethnic groups.

 #17